MATERIALIZATION OF VIEWS

 1. Unfold Cache and click on General.
 To enable the cache, set the Cache status to On.

 1. Click on Connection to select the Cache engine you are going to use.
-The default Embedded Derby server is the Database adapter that will be used in this tutorial as it is already included with Denodo.
+The default Embedded Derby server is the Database adapter that will be used in this tutorial as it is already included with Denodo Platform.

 1. Click Save.

-In the next section, you will learn how to configure what views in Denodo have to be cached.
+In the next section, you will learn how to configure what views in Denodo Platform have to be materialized.

 In the previous section, you activated the cache module in your Denodo server.
-Now, you need to configure your views to make use of the cache.
+Now, you need to configure your views to make use of the materialization functionality.

-For example, let's activate the cache in the iv_client_with_bills view.
-We have two main reasons to select this view as a cached view:
+For example, let's materialize the view iv_client_with_bills.
+We have two main reasons for selecting this view:

 You can follow these steps: